-Reesa Conrey and Dan Tripp (CPW), with Arvind Panjabi and Erin Youngberg (Rocky Mountain Bird Observatory)
+Reesa Conrey and Dan Tripp (CPW), with Arvind Panjabi and Erin Youngberg (Bird Conservancy of the Rockies)

 In recent decades, prairie dog population declines have been attributed to high mortality rates associated with plague.
 Prairie dog colonies support a diverse community of species, many of which are not susceptible to plague but may be indirectly affected.
-As a result, researchers in several western states have been working to develop and test a plague vaccination program.
+As a result, researchers in several western states developed a plague oral vaccination program.

-In Colorado, CPW researchers are surveying colonies before and after treatment of prairie dog colonies to measure effects on prairie dog survival.
-Treatments include plague vaccine, placebo, insecticidal dusting for fleas (a major vector of plague), and colonies receiving no treatment.
-As an extension of this project, the avian research section initiated a project to determine the effects of plague management on bird species associated with prairie dog colonies, such as burrowing owls and mountain plovers.
+In Colorado, CPW Wildlife Health researchers surveyed colonies before and after treatment of prairie dog colonies to measure effects on prairie dog survival.
+Treatments included plague vaccine, placebo, insecticidal dusting for fleas (a major vector of plague), and colonies receiving no treatment.
+As an extension of this project, the avian research section initiated a project to determine the effects of plague and plague management on bird species associated with prairie dog colonies, such as burrowing owls and mountain plovers.

-Researchers are surveying birds, vegetation, and mammalian predators found in and around colonies of both black-tailed and Gunnison's prairie dogs.
-Researchers will compare bird densities, nest survival, and vegetation characteristics in treated and untreated areas and in randomly-located off-colony locations.
+Avian researchers are surveying birds, vegetation, and mammalian predators found in and around colonies of both black-tailed and Gunnison's prairie dogs.
+Researchers will compare bird densities, nest survival, predator usage, and vegetation characteristics in treated and untreated areas and in randomly-located off-colony locations.

 The results from this study will inform plague management programs and produce a standardized protocol for monitoring species associated with prairie dog colonies that could be used state-wide.